magic0whi/notebook/contents/nixos.md

 ## Partition

+> I use [disko](https://github.com/nix-community/disko) to automate this processing nowadays.

 Recommendations:
 - **ESP**: It is recommended to allocate 512 MiB for the ESP to store bootloaders and related files.
 - **Swap Space**: For systems supporting hibernation, allocate swap space equal to the size of RAM + GPU RAM.
 Using swap on a zvol is strongly discouraged, as resuming from hibernation may cause pool corruption.